spiccolroaz/air2water-ice/README.md

 	1 								! log_flag: 1--> parameters 2 and 3 are searched in a logarithmic space; 0--> parameters 2 and 3 are searched in a linear space
 	0.9 							!
 Courant number

+NOTE: mod_num is referred to the LSWT module.
+The ice module has its own numerical scheme, mainly based on CRN.
+In general, CRN is recommended also for the LSWT module.

 #### 1.2 `PSO.txt`